belzecue/BimDav_godot-rollback-netcode/README.md

 **Spawn Manager:**

-- **Reuse Despawned Nodes**: If enabled, despawned nodes will be reused rather than instancing the scene everytime.
+- **Reuse Despawned Nodes**: If enabled, de-spawned nodes will be reused rather than instancing the scene every time.
 This is can provide a large performance boost, but it requires the developer to carefully reset state during `_network_despawn()`.